Mr-VincentW/PhotoShow/docs/README.md

 > :information_source: Notes:
 >
-> - Global settings sync with your browser profile (if enabled in your browser's settings).
+> - Global settings are synced with your browser profile by default (this can be disabled in the browser's settings).
-> - Site-specific settings are stored locally due to extension data limits.
+> - Site-specific settings are stored locally, due to technical limitations.
-> - Export/import covers both types of settings.
+> - Export and import include both types of settings.

 > :bulb: Tips:
 >
+> - When the viewer is centered in the viewport, ultra-tall or ultra-wide images will not use "**scroll mode**".
+To make it work in those cases, enable all **Viewer Positions** options.
+PhotoShow will then automatically select the most suitable position, maximizing viewer size and applying the mode when needed.
 > - File naming can include **paths**, e.g. `my images/<H>/<I>` → `default download folder/my images/(hostname)/(image caption)`.

 <br />